-- We don't recommend you rely on XML backups as your main backup method.
-Instead, you should regularly back up your database, installation directory, and home directories.
-See Production Backup Strategy for recommended methods.
+- We don't recommend you rely on XML site exports as your main backup method.
+Instead, you should regularly back up your database, install and home directories.
+See Production backup strategy for more information.

-- Marketplace and user-installed apps are not included in the XML backup, however their data is.
-After restoring your site export file into a new Confluence site, you'll need to re-install all apps that are not bundled with Confluence as the
+- Marketplace and user-installed apps are not included in the XML export.
+After importing your site export file into a new Confluence site, you'll need to re-install all apps that are not bundled with Confluence as the

-plugindatatable is not exported in this kind of backup.
+plugindatatable is not backed up in a manual backup.

-- You can't restore (import) an XML backup file into an earlier version of Confluence.
-Backward feature compatibility is not supported.
+- You can't import a site export XML file into an earlier version of Confluence.

 To create an XML export of your site: